Easy Corporate Fundraising Ideas for Events

 You can also ask the band to encourage donations between songs and/or to break up their performance into different time slots (for example: 2x 1h with a 30 min break) if you want to have an activity or speeches on stage.

-Use a variety act as a hook to get people in the door for the event.
-For example, this could be a magician, a juggler, a comedian… A great entertainer will make the evening!
+Use an entertainer as a hook to get people in the door for the event.
+For example, this could be a magician, a comedian, a juggler or a caricaturist.
+A great entertainer will make the evening!

-Most often, charity events, book stage shows.
-However, you can also book entertainers to mix and mingle with your guests, performing for small groups at a time.
-For example, a balloon modeller or a close up magician.
+Charity events will often book a stage show, but you can also book entertainers to mix and mingle with your guests, performing for small groups at a time.
+For example, a balloon modeller or a close-up magician.

 Depending on the format of their show and how flexible they are, they might be able to incorporate fundraising activities in their act.
-For example: drawing raffle prizes.
+For example: drawing raffle prizes or announcing winners!

-Once again, asking entertainers to do the show for free is probably starting off on the wrong foot.
+Asking entertainers to perform for free is unlikely to go down well.
 Free shows have a high opportunity cost for entertainers.
-Instead, ask if they are willing to give you a discount or extra time or make a donation to your chosen charity.
+Instead, ask if they would consider giving you a discount, extra time or making a donation to your chosen charity.

 4. Talent night